Sensors and cameras

 You get direct access to your data via the web portal and you can also use it as an app on your phone.
-This gives you insight into the data and photos day and night.
+This gives you real-time insight into the data and photos.
 You can rent the Healthy Climate Monitor for any desired period.
 View the costs here.
 After the rental period, the data remains visible for 2 months and you can, for example, export it to Excel or delete it.
 All data remains yours and you decide what happens to it.

 We will help you starting up, using the app, analysing your pictures and sensor-data.
 Tell us what you want to achieve: Our veterinarian will contact you in the first few days/week to advise you on creating an optimal environment for your animals.

 * Herman et al. Effect of temperature and relative humidity on the stability of infectious porcine reproductive and respiratory syndrome virus in aerosols.
 Fat.
 Res.
 38 (2007) 81-93)

 * Dee et al. Effect of management practices on the Streptococcus suis carrier rate in nursery swine.
 J Am Vet Med Assoc.
 1993 Jul 15; 203 (2): 295-9.

 * C. Degobbi, PHN Saldiva, et al. Endotoxin as modifier of particulate matter toxicity: a review of the literature.
 Aerobiologia, 2011.
 27 (2): 97–105

 Photos are taken approximately every 5 minutes, depending on data storage requirements.

 Behavior of your animals: do they lie against each other (right) or on each other (wrong) and in the right place in the pen?

 Compare this to the sensor data and you will understand why they lie there.